andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 **Sobolev training** enriches the training data with sensitivity information $\frac{\partial u}{\partial x}$ computed from the MPC, allowing the network to learn not just the policy but also its Jacobian.
 This can significantly improve performance near training points.
 Data augmentation using NLP sensitivities addresses the expense of generating MPC solutions by leveraging the implicit function theorem to create synthetic training examples around each solved problem.

-The challenge of distribution mismatch—where the network encounters states during deployment that differ from training states—can be addressed through **DAgger** (Dataset Aggregation).
+The challenge of distribution mismatch, where the network encounters states during deployment that differ from training states, can be addressed through **DAgger** (Dataset Aggregation).
 This iterative approach collects data by rolling out the learned policy, queries the MPC for correct actions at the encountered states, and retrains on the aggregated dataset.
 Over iterations, the learned policy sees its own state distribution, closing the covariate shift gap.

 Verification and safety remain critical concerns.
 For linear systems, we can sometimes guarantee that neural network controllers maintain stability by constraining the weights of the final layer to ensure the closed-loop system remains stable near equilibrium.
-For nonlinear systems, safety filters provide a practical solution—the MPC projects the neural network's proposed action onto the feasible set defined by constraints and dynamics predictions, ensuring safety at the cost of potentially suboptimal actions.
+For nonlinear systems, safety filters provide a practical solution, the MPC projects the neural network's proposed action onto the feasible set defined by constraints and dynamics predictions, ensuring safety at the cost of potentially suboptimal actions.

 ## The Theoretical Foundations: Why Does It Work?

 Sebastien Gros's theoretical lecture provided the deepest insights into why learning over MPC is justified and when it's most beneficial.
 The key theoretical result addresses a fundamental question: can a simplified MPC formulation with limited model fidelity still produce optimal policies?

-The answer, surprisingly, is yes—under certain conditions.
+The answer, surprisingly, is yes, under certain conditions.
 The MPC can be understood as defining an approximation to the optimal Q-function of the true MDP.
 For a fully parameterized MPC that allows adjusting the cost function $L_\theta$, constraints $h_\theta$, and model $f_\theta$, there exists a parameterization $\theta$ such that:

 $$Q^{MPC}_\theta(s,a) = Q^*(s,a)$$